BITBANSHEE-C137/StructuredMemoryEngine_replit/README.md

 ### Contextual Retrieval Mechanism

-The SME employs a proprietary hybrid retrieval approach that combines:
+The SME implements an experimental hybrid retrieval approach that combines:

 1. **Dynamic Query Analysis**: Incoming queries are algorithmically classified as questions or statements, with different retrieval parameters applied to each type

 2. **Similarity Threshold Adaptation**: The system dynamically adjusts similarity thresholds based on query type, conversation history, and user behavior patterns

-3. **Hybrid Scoring Algorithm**: Retrieved memories are ranked using a sophisticated algorithm combining vector similarity with keyword matching and relevance scoring
+3. **Hybrid Scoring Algorithm**: Retrieved memories are ranked using an algorithm combining vector similarity with keyword matching and relevance scoring

 ### Enhanced Response Generation